TacklePika/MemoryGameProject/README.md

 Following advice from mentor, improvements were made as follows:
 - Restart button added to refresh game page instead of having to click on menu.
 - Game board was adjusted to improve positioning when viewing across devices.
-- Javascript codes merged for cleaner coding.
+- Javascript codes written in 3 separate javascript documents were merged into one for cleaner coding and less repetition.
 - Play button added to facilitate game play.
 - Readme file was updated to include more details of the whole development and testing processes.
 - Testing results checked.